BMSantosTW/bmsantostw.github.io/_posts/2021-11-23-instructions1.md

 ---
-title: "Use WinStitch to Convert an Image into a Cross-Stitch Pattern"
+title: "[Tutorial] Use WinStitch to Convert an Image into a Cross-Stitch Pattern"
 date: 2021-11-23 21:41:00 -0500
 categories: [PORTFOLIO, INSTRUCTIONS]
 tags: [instructions, tutorial, user-facing documentation]
 ---
+> **Portfolio Note**: This tutorial is intended for an audience of intermediate or advanced cross-stitchers with basic computer skills.
+The cross-stitcher will know any terminology specific to cross-stitching and will be able to follow basic instructions in navigating computer programs.
+When followed correctly, these instructions will inform the reader how to convert an image to a full-coverage cross-stitch pattern.

 Many cross-stitchers who are familiar with modern trends in cross-stitching also know about full coverage patterns.
 Some cross-stitchers want to make full-coverage patterns from artwork or photography but don’t know how or don’t have the time.
 Computer programs such as WinStitch can convert photographs and artwork into these patterns, but the results can look subpar at times.
 Using basic skills in Photoshop and WinStitch, you can prepare and make professional-looking patterns!

 ## Prerequisites